web-auth/webauthn-framework/docs/examples/prf-demo/README.md

 > passkey" UX contract the user accepts.

 The relying party server hands the browser a per-credential salt at every ceremony.
-The authenticator computes `HMAC-SHA256(credentialBoundKey, salt)` and the user agent surfaces the result as `clientExtensionResults.prf.results.first`.
+The authenticator evaluates its credential-bound pseudo-random function over that salt and the user agent surfaces the result as `clientExtensionResults.prf.results.first`.
 The demo derives an AES-GCM key from that PRF output via HKDF and uses it to **encrypt and decrypt arbitrary items entirely inside the browser**.
 The server only ever sees the ciphertexts